 Two workers killed by BART train the district was using on a "training run," despite safety warnings from the striking unions

-On the second day of the strike, Oct.
-19, two BART workers were struck and killed by a northbound train in Walnut Creek, and the NTSB investigation could take as long as a year to draw conclusions about what happened.
+On Oct.
+19, the second day of a BART strike that hobbled the Bay Area transportation system, two BART workers were struck and killed by a northbound train in Walnut Creek, adding a tragic and surreal element to the charged blame-games that have characterized this labor impasse.

 Most Commented On

 - SPELL CAST SUCCESSFUL - April 17, 2014

 - The 1% who show appropriately-inclined political awareness - April 17, 2014